Home » RECIPES » Sweet Tea Harvest Punch

 • To a pitcher or large punch bowl, add the orange slices, apple slices, and cinnamon sticks.

-• Pour in the unsweetened black tea, orange juice, apple cider, and dissolved honey mixture.
+• Pour in the honey, unsweetened black tea, orange juice, and apple cider.
+Stir very well until combined.

 Serving Hot